SixArm/unix-shell-script-kit/README.md

 ### run_all

-run_all: run all the executable commands in a given directory and subdirectories.
+Run all the executable commands in a given directory and subdirectories.

 ```sh
 run_all ~/temp